 The 230 kV system at Wilson Substation would be rebuilt into an unmanned, 230 kV four-bay BAAH bus configuration within the existing substation footprint, requiring no substation expansion.
-The conversion would require the installation of two new bays, circuit breakers with sulfur hexafluoride (SF6) gas type insulated switchgear, manual and motor operated disconnect and bypass switches, conductor, four structural steel supports, ground conductors and rods, underground conduit and cabling, communication equipment including a lattice steel telecommunication microwave tower and storm water retention basin improvements, if necessary.
-Generally, the maximum height of the new 230 kV substation equipment would be approximately 50 to 60 feet; however, a lattice steel microwave tower could be approximately 100 to 120 feet tall.
+The conversion would require the installation of two new bays, circuit breakers with sulfur hexafluoride (SF6) gas type insulated switchgear, manual and motor operated disconnect and bypass switches, conductor, four structural steel supports, ground conductors and rods, underground conduit and cabling, communication equipment, and storm water retention basin improvements, if necessary.
+Generally, the maximum height of the new 230 kV substation equipment would be approximately 50 to 60 feet; however, new TSP could be up to 130 feet tall.
 The existing Wilson 230/115 kV transformer bank would be replaced, remote end protection equipment and 115 kV lattice steel towers would be modified, and old substation equipment including an approximate 50-foot tower and 40-foot structural steel supports would be removed.